Saudi Arabia: The kingdom finally opens its doors to tourists and I stepped through

 In the meantime, I learn that Saudi Arabia doesn’t need much more else to attract intrepid travelers.
 Jeddah has one of the most beautiful beach fronts in the Middle East.
 Madain Saleh is a lightly trodden archaeological paradise, a Petra without tour buses.
 The Empty Quarter south of Riyadh provides caravans through 650,000 square kilometers of desert and the Eastern Province has an international, liberal lifestyle.

-Saudi Arabia’s restaurants are excellent and mostly cheap and the population of 34 million, 60 percent of which is under 20, buzzes with renewed freedom although the concept of free speech remains a moving target.
+Saudi Arabia’s restaurants are excellent and mostly cheap and the population of 34 million, 60 percent of which is under 20, buzzes with renewed freedom although the concept of free speech remains a total myth.

 These changes come while getting bashed worldwide for the murder of a Saudi journalist he continues to deny and a list of human rights violations that filled pages in my notebook.